‘Tis The Season of Domestic Violence?

 Incidents of domestic violence are on the rise.
-There might not be one specific factor to why it happens, but it does happen.
+There might not be one specific factor as to why it happens, but it does happen.
 At the Law Offices of Anthony Carbone, we’ve been protecting the victims of domestic abuse for thirty years.
-We don’t want to see anyone else suffer this holiday season, so here are a few tips you should keep in mind if you are a victim of abuse:
+We don’t want to see anyone else suffer this holiday season, so here are a few tips you should keep in mind if you are a victim of abuse

 - Call for help!
 Although victims of domestic violence may feel like no one can help them, it’s important to remember that there is help available.
 If you are in an emergency situation, your first call should be to the police or an attorney.
 If the situation is not an emergency, you can call a friend, family member, or even a co-worker who is willing to help or be a witness to the incident.
 There are also local and national domestic violence hotlines available to call at any time.
 They are here to help you.

 - Make sure you always have a fully-charged phone and some money with you.
 You never know when you’ll have that moment of “I’m done” in a domestic abuse situation.
-So, you will need something to help you survive when you escape the hostile situation.
+So, you will need something to help you survive when you escape a hostile situation.

 - Have a “safe” word.
 If you are in the midst of an emergency domestic violence situation, you may not be able to tell whoever is on the opposite side of the phone what’s wrong.
-If your friend or family member knows of your situation, try to have an agreed upon “safe” word with them so when you call they know something is wrong.
+If your friend or family member knows of your situation, try to have an agreed-upon “safe” word with them so when you call they know something is wrong.